 However, if you don’t play your cards right, you could find yourself living in a home that wasn’t as great as you initially thought it was when you bought it.

-In order to avoid some of the most common mistakes that people make when buying a house, it’s best to know what they are first.
+In order to avoid some of the most common home-buying mistakes like these, it’s best to know what they are first.
 Take a look at some of the most important home buying blunders you should look out for.

 Looking At Homes Out Of Their Price Range